hankunren/hankunren.github.io/content/project/pier-construction/index.md

 slides: ''
 ---

-As part of my undergraduate research fellowship at the University of Toronto's structual lab, I assisted in the construction of steel reinforced concrete pier for structural research.
-I safely operated band saws, cutters, benders for cutting and shaping the steel rebars.
-The steel cagings are tied together using steel wires.
-Then, rebar surfaces are sanded for glueing the strain gauges.
-The finished cagings are shown in Figure 1.
+As part of my undergraduate research fellowship at the University of Toronto's structural lab, I assisted with the construction of a steel-reinforced concrete pier for structural research.
+I safely operated band saws, cutters, and benders to cut and shape the steel rebars.
+The rebars were then assembled into steel cagings using steel wire ties.
+Subsequently, the rebar were sanded to provide surfaces for gluing the strain gauges.
+The completed steel cagings are shown in Figure 1.
 {style="text-align: justify;"}

 {{< figure src="pier-caging.jpg" caption="Storage sizing" numbered="true" >}}

-The concrete forms are assebled, and cagings are loaded into the the forms, as shown in Figure 2.
+The concrete forms were assembled, and the cages were loaded into the forms, as shown in Figure 2.
 {style="text-align: justify;"}

 {{< figure src="pier-form.jpg" caption="Storage sizing" numbered="true" >}}

-Then, further steel extension for testing are tied to the cagings, and tube casings are load on top as shown in Figure 3.
+Tube casings were loaded on top, while steel extensions for testing were extended into the cages, as shown in Figure 3.
 {style="text-align: justify;"}

 {{< figure src="pier-tubing.jpg" caption="Storage sizing" numbered="true" >}}

-After curing, the final concrete piers are shown in Figure 4.
+Concrete was poured into the forms, and after curing, the reinforced concrete piers are shown in Figure 4.
 {style="text-align: justify;"}

 {{< figure src="pier-final.jpg" caption="Storage size in context" numbered="true" >}}